Microsoft targets Amazon with price cuts on "cloud" services

 This is a growing business for Microsoft, which claims more than 200,000 Windows Azure customers, but the company does not break out the revenue from it.

-AWS generated about $1.8 billion (1.17 billion pounds) in revenue last year and could pull in $20 billion by the end of this decade as larger companies use its cloud services more, Bernstein Research analysts estimated last week in a note to investors.
+AWS generated about $1.8 billion in revenue last year and could pull in $20 billion by the end of this decade as larger companies use its cloud services more, Bernstein Research analysts estimated last week in a note to investors.

 This success has lured other large technology companies into the cloud computing business, including Google Inc and Microsoft.